Ruth Westheimer: Israel

 Westheimer joined the Haganah Jewish Zionist underground paramilitary organization (later, the Israel Defense Forces) in Jerusalem.
 Because of her diminutive height of 4 ft 7 in, she was trained as a scout and sniper.
 Of this experience, she said, "I never killed anybody, but I know how to throw hand grenades and shoot."
 She became an ace sniper, and learned to assemble a rifle in the dark.
 When she was 90 years old, she demonstrated that she was still able to put together a Sten gun with her eyes closed.

-In 1948, on her 20th birthday, Westheimer was seriously wounded in action by an exploding shell during a mortar fire attack on Jerusalem during the 1947–1949 Palestine war; the explosion killed two girls who were right next to her.
-She had near-fatal injuries; she was temporarily paralyzed, almost lost both of her feet, the top of one of her feet was blown off, and it was several months of recuperating in a ward before she was able to walk again.
+In 1948, on her 20th birthday, Westheimer was seriously wounded in action by an exploding shell during a mortar fire attack on Jerusalem during the 1948 Palestine war; the explosion killed two girls who were right next to her.
+Temporarily paralyzed and with two injured feet (one missing a top portion), she spent months in a recuperative ward before walking again.
 In 2018 she said that she still visited Israel every year, and felt that it was her real home, and the following year said that she was and is a Zionist.

 France

-In 1950, at the age of 22 Westheimer moved to France.
-There she studied psychology under psychologist Jean Piaget at the University of Paris (the Sorbonne), and earned an undergraduate degree despite not having had a high school education.
+In 1950, at the age of 22, Westheimer married and moved to France with her first husband, David Bar-Haim, an Israeli soldier who had been accepted to medical school in Paris.
+There, she studied psychology under psychologist Jean Piaget at the University of Paris (the Sorbonne), and earned an undergraduate degree despite not having had a high school education and supported herself by teaching kindergarten.
 She then taught psychology at the Sorbonne.
+Her first marriage ended as Bar-Heim eventually gave up his studies and decided to return to Israel while Westheimer remained in Paris to continue her studies.
+They divorced in 1955.

 United States

-In 1956, at 28 years of age and with a newborn daughter, Westheimer immigrated to the United States, settling in Washington Heights, Manhattan.
-She worked as a maid, initially for 75 cents an hour and later for one dollar an hour, to put herself through graduate school.
+In 1956, using a 5,000 German marks restitution cheque paid by the German government to children whose education was disrupted by the Holocaust, she immigrated to the United States with her French boyfriend, Dan Bommer, settling in Washington Heights, Manhattan.
+They married and had a daughter, Miriam, but soon divorced.
+She worked as a maid, initially for 75 cents an hour and later for one dollar an hour (equal to $ today) to put herself through graduate school.